duastmojik/Tracker/README.md

 # Tracking enhanced approaches and their visualization

 ### Description
 There are total of 9 experimental approaches to test the trackers performance on dual modality streams.
 Each of those approaches is represented visually in `Final visualization of results.ipynb` and briefly described.
 Those approaches are further implemented in a single file `Methods implementation.ipynb`.
 If you have the Camel dataset with the same structure as mentioned [here](#project-structure) all of the methods will be run on all of the files.
-The dataset can be downloaded from here https://camel.ece.gatech.edu/.
+The dataset can be downloaded from here https://camel.ece.gatech.edu/ or already preprocessed one here https://drive.google.com/file/d/1lgo7cwVMyQWYqW3FHAeb-ZkHGyiixbMT/view?usp=sharing.

 # Dependencies
 Extract `Pretrained-models.zip` and move its content to the working directory.
 Following files should be present: